AnthonyFlowers/Basic-Image-Recognition/README.md

 This project includes a requirements.txt file to install the dependencies.

+The dataset I used is from [here](http://www.cs.toronto.edu/~kriz/cifar.html).
+After downloading and extracting the data set the cifar-10-batches-py folder can be moved to the projects main directory.

-The dataset I used is from [here](http://www.cs.toronto.edu/~kriz/cifar.html) [Learning Multiple Layers of Features from Tiny Images](http://www.cs.toronto.edu/~kriz/learning-features-2009-TR.pdf), Alex Krizhevsky, 2009.
+[Learning Multiple Layers of Features from Tiny Images](http://www.cs.toronto.edu/~kriz/learning-features-2009-TR.pdf), Alex Krizhevsky, 2009.

 ## API Reference

 Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
 For medium size to larger projects it is important to at least provide a link to where the API reference docs live.
+The TensorFlow documentation can be found here: https://www.tensorflow.org/api_docs/python/ A very helpful tutorial that I found explained how each Tensor or TensorFlow method worked can be found here: http://www.wolfib.com/Image-Recognition-Intro-Part-1/

 ## Tests

-Describe and show how to run the tests with code examples.
+There are no tests included with this project.

 ## Contributors